 Taking this a step further, you could write news releases with your perspective on particular topics and send them to key reporters.
 This may or may not generate media coverage immediately, but it will continue to position you as someone reporters could call on as an industry expert.

 Write a human interest story about a member of the company.
-These types of stories typically focus around an individual’s journey overcoming a hardship.
+These types of stories typically focus on an individual’s journey in overcoming hardship.
 Human interests stories can provide a more personal perspective on your company and the work you do.
 This could be an article about the company founder, or a charitable organization your company is involved with.